madhu-ganesh/TheInternator/README.md

 * It will send an email to his/her manager when a task is completed to keep manager in the loop.

-* This can also be made into a multi-user app by having login, adding the ability to form teams on the app where people in the same team can provide feedback to each others tasks.
+* This can also be made into a multi-user app by having login, adding the ability to form teams on the app where people in the same team can provide feedback to each others' tasks.

 ## Will Build with